-No one has playbook for this!
+No one has a playbook for this!
 We are all figuring out how to manage in the coronavirus times.
 Keeping a team working well together is never an easy task.
-Now with enforced remote working and increased stress levels it’s easy for a team to dissolve into a group of individual players.
+Now with enforced remote working and increased stress levels, it’s easy for a team to dissolve into a group of individual players.
 Along with the steps you’re already taking here are five ideas to help you to keep your team working together:

 Start with the personal

 With remote working the team misses out on the binding personal connections that happen naturally in an office – the chat in the coffee room about the weekend.
 With remote meetings, there is a tendency for everyone to jump online and wait in silence until the meeting starts.
 Start your meetings with a personal question.
 Go around the virtual room and ask everyone how they are managing to work from home.
 Or try a mindset check-in and ask people what’s on their minds at the moment.
 It will help them focus on the meeting.

 In face-to-face meetings, we can see other people’s expressions and see when nodding agreement or when they’ve stopped paying attention.
 On-line we miss all these cues – video may help but only in small groups.
 Express your thanks and positivity out loud (and often) because they can’t see you smiling and nodding your approval.
 Ask more questions to check- in with people, get them to put an emoji in on the chat when they like something they’ve heard.

 Distraction is the biggest single problem with remote meetings.
 And we’ve all done it whether it’s answering emails, surfing the internet, or filing our nails.
 To make sure people are mentally, not just physically, there then set yourself a goal to quick interaction every 5 minutes.
 Ask a question of a person, or ask everyone to write a thought in the chat, ask for an emoji to react to the last slide.